phil294/GitLG/README.md

         ],
         "default": "auto"
     },
+    "git-log--graph.hide-sidebar-buttons": {
+        "description": "If active, the buttons for commit, branches, stashes and tags will not be shown anymore in the side bar for a selected commit.
+The actions are then only available via context menu (right click) in the main view itself.", "type": "boolean",
+        "default": false
+    },
     "git-log--graph.folder": {
         "description": "Use this to overwrite the desired *absolute* path in which a .git folder is located.
 You usually don't need to do this as folder selection is available from the interface.", "type": "string"